Susan Africa

-Susan Africa (born August 20, 1959) is a veteran Filipino film, television and theatre actress.

-Recognised as a legend in the Philippine cinema, Africa won "Best Supporting Actress" at the 13th Metro Manila Film Festival for her performance in 'Olongapo, The Great American Dream'.
-In 2016, she attended the 66th Berlin International Film Festival as part of the acclaimed 'Hele sa Hiwagang Hapis' where it won Alfred Bauer Prize.
-Superstar Meryl Streep was so impressed and complimented Africa for her exceptional performance in the film saying: "There you are!
-How wonderful to see you in person".

-Africa studied Fine Arts and Advertising where she graduated cum laude at the University of Santo Thomas.
-She is an associate director of Alumni Relations at Asian Institute of Management (AIM).
-She is also an Associate Editor of AIM's alumni leadership magazine.
-Before AIM, she was Ballet Philippines’ Corporate Development Director for 16 years.
+Susan Africa (born August 20, 1959) is a Filipino screen and stage actress, writer, painter, beauty queen and former television host with a career spanning four decades.
+After placing first runner-up at the 1980 Binibining Pilipinas pageant, she pursued a career in showbusiness.
+A prominent figure in soap operas, she rose to fame in the television series Mara Clara (1992) and is noted for playing impoverished maternal characters.
+She won Best Supporting Actress at the 1987 Metro Manila Film Festival for her portrayal in Olongapo...
+The Great American Dream and has been involved in several international productions such as Noriega: God's Favorite (2000), Blood Surf (2000) and Under Heavy Fire (2001).

+Africa also served as the host of PTV4's For Art’s Sake (1989) and Sesame (1984).
+Among her acclaimed performances include Hele sa Hiwagang Hapis (2016) which competed at the Berlin International Film Festival and earned praises from Meryl Streep.
+She served as the Corporate Development Director of Ballet Philippines Foundation for 14 years and Associate Director of Alumni Relations at Asian Institute of Management (AIM).
+Her other memorable roles include Manang Esther in Kadenang Ginto (2018) and Nita Dimaculangan in Batang Quiapo (2023).

 Career

 Beginnings

 Africa studied Fine Arts and Advertising where she graduated cum laude at the University of Santo Tomas.
-She became involved in acting after joining an actors' workshop at the behest of her aunt Odette Marquez, a movie producer, who thought that it would help Africa overcome her shyness.
+She became involved in acting after joining an actors' workshop at the behest of her aunt Odette Marquez, a film producer, who thought that it would help Africa overcome her shyness.
 As a young actress, Africa's mentors were Joel Lamangan and Soxie Topacio.
 She started in the theater in a production of General Goyo (1979) for Bulwagang Gantimpala (now Gantimpala Theater Foundation).
 Her other plays for Gantimpala include Kanser, Bien Aligtad, Biyaheng Timog, Bongbong at Kris.
-She has also acted for Teatro Pilipino (“The Importance of Being Ernest”, “Regina Ramos”), Dramatis Personae (“Antigone”) and Dulaang UP (“Juna Luna”) and has been directed by Rolando S. Tinio, Tony Espejo, Joel Lamangan, Anton Juan and Nonon Padilla.
+She has also acted for Teatro Pilipino (The Importance of Being Ernest, Regina Ramos), Dramatis Personae (Antigone) and Dulaang UP (Juna Luna) and has been directed by Rolando S. Tinio, Tony Espejo, Joel Lamangan, Anton Juan and Nonon Padilla.